bordaigorl/rmview/README.md

     # build resources file
     pyrcc5 -o src/rmview/resources.py resources.qrc

-Then you can run the program with `python -m rmview`.
+Then you can run the program with `python -m rmview` from the `src` folder.

 ### Using Docker